 - The investor shall continue to pay interest on the stock units borrowed, and the lender of the units shall continue to lend the stock units to the investor.

-The investor can close the SP as soon as favorable prices are achieved.
+The investor can close the SP as soon as they achieve favorable prices.

 Other Short Positions